 Normally PDFs are either paid from a fellowship or from their supervisor's grant.
-If a PDF is in receipt of their own fellowship earnings, the correct earnings code is PFL (fellowship) if paid through UBC.
+If a PDF is in receipt of their own fellowship earnings, the correct earnings code is PFL (fellowship) if paid through UBC and NUF (non-university funds) if paid directly from the funding organization).
 If a PDF is paid from a supervisor's grant, the appropriate code is REG (regular).
 The distinction is important because there are implications for taxation, payroll deductions, and benefits deductions.